The AVERAGE aggregation function takes a set of values from a source module and returns the mean average in a result module.

 AVERAGE

 These examples each use two modules.
-One that contains the data to aggregate, and one that uses the AVERAGE function with this data.
+A source module that contains the data to aggregate, and a result module that uses the AVERAGE function with this data.

-In this module, the Region list is on columns.
-On rows, a single line item contains a formula that uses AVERAGE to calculate the average salary in each region.
+This module has the list Region on columns, and a line item Average salary on rows.
+This line item contains a formula that uses AVERAGE to calculate the average salary in each region.

 Region ARegion BRegion CRegion D

-In this module, the Seniority list is on columns.
-On rows, a single line item contains a formula that uses AVERAGE to calculate the average salary for each seniority.
+This module has the list Grade on columns, and a line item Average salary on rows.
+This line item contains a formula that uses AVERAGE to calculate the average salary for each seniority level.

 Grade 1Grade 2Grade 3Grade 4